Hannis Taylor: Post-Ambassadorship

-In 1901 Taylor published A Treatise on International Public Law describing cases and doctrines such as Caroline test, detailing in the latter its necessity.
+In 1901 Taylor published A Treatise on International Public Law describing cases and doctrines such as the Caroline test, detailing in the latter its necessity.
 The next year, in 1902, he moved his family to Washington, D.C., after two failed campaigns for the United States Congress.

-Taylor would later publish several additional works: The Science of Jurisprudence in 1908 and in 1911 a final volume for The Origin and Growth of the English Constitution.
+Taylor would later publish several additional works: The Science of Jurisprudence in 1908 and 1911 a final volume for The Origin and Growth of the English Constitution.

 On December 26, 1922, Taylor died in Washington D.C. at his home.